Amelia Douglas: Middle life

 In 1858, James was made the first governor of the Colony of British Columbia.
 The promotion placed Douglas more in the public eye and increased her desire to leave the official duties to James.
 The attacks on both Douglases were unrelenting, and they were "criticized for entertaining too little, for entertaining too much, and for entertaining the wrong people".
 The charges were somewhat ironic, as the separation of officers and wives was as marked as it had been back at Fort Vancouver.
 As she had at their previous posts, she served as a nurse and was fond of gardening and preserving the harvest.
 In 1862, John Connolly, Amelia's older brother, instituted a lawsuit against Julia Woolrich, who had inherited William Connolly's estate as his widow, after Connolly abandoned his métis family and married her.
 In effect, the abandonment and remarriage of their father, had rendered his children by Miyo Nipiy illegitimate.
 He won his initial case, and Douglas began to participate more in society.
 James retired in 1864 and was knighted.
-Thereafter, Douglas became known as Lady Douglas and was feted at a dinner in her honor held separately from her husband's tribute.
+Thereafter, Douglas became known as Lady Douglas and was feted at a dinner in her honour held separately from her husband's tribute.

 Later life

-Woolrich appealed the legitimacy case through the Canadian Courts of Appeals and Revision and finally to the Privy Council of the United Kingdom.
+Woolrich appealed the legitimacy case through the Canadian Courts of Appeals and Revision and finally to the Judicial Committee of the Privy Council in London.
 Between 1867 and 1869 when the appeal on the lawsuit was pending, Douglas removed herself from public scrutiny and was involved in raising her recently deceased daughter Cecelia's children.
 The marriage of their parents was upheld and a settlement was finally reached.
 The outcome improved Douglas' health and increased her sociability.
 She had learned to be a proper Victorian wife, wore European fashions and participated in the customs traditional for ladies of the era, such as nursing, care of the poor, and even parlour games.
-Her youngest daughter, Martha was sent to England for schooling and when James died in 1877, Martha returned to live with her mother.
+Her youngest daughter, Martha was sent to England for schooling and when Sir James died in 1877, Martha returned to live with her mother.
 Douglas retired from society and spent her remaining years in the company of her family, relating legends and stories of her Cree ancestry to her grandchildren.

 Death and legacy

 Douglas died on 8 January 1890 in the James Bay Community, British Columbia, Canada.
 Flags were flown at half-mast, the day following her death and her funeral, held on 15 January was widely attended.
 She was buried in the Ross Bay Cemetery.
-In 1992, Douglas College, in New Westminster opened an art gallery named in her honor.
+In 1992, Douglas College, in New Westminster opened an art gallery named in her honour.
 Douglas' life adds to the historical record as in many ways it is similar to the experiences of other mixed-blood women, while at the same time, it allows an evaluation of the societal and racial prejudices against métis women even at the upper levels of society.